richmr/ChaosDrive/README.md

 - Alchemy - Run a script to modify contents of a LUN before it is presented to the user
 - Dupe - Copy the contents of the public LUN to the secret LUN surreptitiously
+- Fickler - Present a different LUN depending on how many times the drive has been used
+    - Intended use is to present files that get virus scanned, and then present a different set the next time the drive is used

 ## Quick Start: